scylladb/scylla-cluster-tests/docs/configuration_options.md

 **default:** N/A

-**type:** str_or_list (appendable)
+**type:** str (appendable)

 ## **kms_key_rotation_interval** / SCT_KMS_KEY_ROTATION_INTERVAL

 The time interval in minutes which gets waited before the KMS key rotation happens.
-Applied when AWS KMS or Azure KMS service is configured to be used.
-NOTE: Be aware that Azure Key rotations cost $1/rotation.
+Applied when the AWS KMS service is configured to be used.

 **default:** N/A